Ramshreyas/OpenSSME/docs/index.md

-# OpenSEM
+# OpenSSME

-**OpenSEM** (Open Source Small Expert Models) is a lightweight, extensible framework designed to be the "factory" for creating Small Expert Models (SEMs).
+**OpenSSME** (Open Source Small Model Expert) is a lightweight, extensible framework designed to be the "factory" for creating Small Expert Models (SEMs).

-In a world dominated by massive General Purpose LLMs, OpenSEM empowers developers to build specialized, efficient, and domain-specific models that run faster and cheaper.
+In a world dominated by massive General Purpose LLMs, OpenSSME empowers developers to build specialized, efficient, and domain-specific models that run faster and cheaper.

 ## Core Philosophy